Lilyiit/Hesaplayici/README.md

-# Hesaplayici
+# Calculator
- hesaplama işlemlerinizi yapan bir javascript uygulaması
+ a javascript application that does your programming